Frenċ tal-Għarb: Early life

 Frenċ tal-Għarb was born on 3 December 1892.
-He was one of twelve children born to Salvu Mercieca and Angelica.
+He was one of twelve children born to Salvu Mercieca and his wife, Angelica.
 Like most other families in Gozo, Mercieca's family had also a nickname; they were known as "Tas-Sajf", literally meaning "Of Summer".
 From an early age Frenċ had to work in the fields of his family.
-His primary education came to a halt at the age of twelve years because, as he stated his father required his services in the fields from dusk till dawn.
+His primary education came to a halt at the age of twelve years because "his father required his services in the fields from dusk till dawn."
 In 1917, his father died at the age of 75.
-Some members of Frenċ's family emigrated, whilst others got married.
+Some members of Frenċ's family emigrated, while others got married.